annargrs/annargrs.github.io/_pages/lab.md

 ## Safe and Robust NLP

 I use "safety" in the engineering sense of the word: the NLP systems should actually do what their developers are promising, the same way as e.g. construction engineers ensure that the bridges they build withstand the target load.
-This is inextricably linked to the topic of robustness of generalization: the NLP systems are trained on some data, and to perform in the real world they need to generalize to the real-world data.
+This is bordering on the problem of robustness or generalization: the NLP systems are trained on some data, and to perform in the real world they need to generalize to the real-world data.

 My current work in this area is backed by 2023 DFF Inge Lehmann grant (see [upcoming positions](#phd-and-postdoc-positions)).
 It focuses on the development of a benchmark that would reward systems for generalizing rather than memorizing their training data.
 This project has a planned collaboration with :us: [New York University](https://allenai.org/).
 I also host an industrial PhD student co-funded by Innovation Fund Denmark, whose work focuses on robust assistance with clinical note entry.